Dotzyyy/Module-4_SQL/README.md

 ### Step 7:
 At this point you'll need to have created to webservice so return to this step once that is complete.

 Place an environment variable in the web service's environment tab called 'DATABASE_URL' and paste the Internal URL from the render database.
+Also create another variable named 'RENDER' with its value being 'true.
 Do not forget that the address should begin with 'postgres'!

 *Example: 'postgresql://davidsexton:hFNESpygwyQd4DMpWiBliSWZRbmwibRY@dpg-cpisitkf7o1s73bm97o0-a/flask_project_db_e6in' NOT ''postgres://davidsexton:hFNESpygwyQd4DMpWiBliSWZRbmwibRY@dpg-cpisitkf7o1s73bm97o0-a/flask_project_db_e6in'